 When sightseeing my way through Stockholm — which has a longer list of must-see attractions than any city in Scandinavia — I take full advantage of the local tradition of the fika — Sweden's ritual coffee break.

-Swedes must drink more coffee per capita than just about any other country.
+Swedes must drink more coffee per capita than people in just about any other country.
 The fika is to Sweden what the siesta is to Spain.
 While typically a morning or afternoon break in the workday, it can happen any time, any day.

 While progressive and sleek, Stockholm respects its heritage.
-In summer, mounted bands parade daily through the heart of town to the Royal Palace, announcing the Changing of the Guard.
+In summer, military bands parade daily through the heart of town to the Royal Palace, announcing the changing of the guard.
 They turn even the most dignified tourist into a scampering kid.
 With each visit, I'm sure to be at the palace at noon for the changing of the guard.
-The performance is fresh and spirited because the soldiers are visiting Stockholm just like you — and it's a chance for young soldiers from all over Sweden in every branch of the service to show their stuff in the big city.
+The performance is fresh and spirited because the soldiers are visiting Stockholm just like I am — and it's a chance for young soldiers from all over Sweden in every branch of the service to show their stuff in the big city.
 Generally, after the barking and goose-stepping formalities, the band shows off for an impressive 40-minute concert.
 While the royal family now lives out of town at their summer palace (Drottningholm), the palace guards are for real.
 I thought they were just touristy soldiers until I tried wandering discreetly behind them for a photo and they snapped sternly into action.

 The palace and its associated museums fill a corner of an island called Gamla Stan — Stockholm's old town.
 The rest of the island is filled with antique shops, street lanterns, painted ceilings, and surprises.
 Until the 1600s, all of Stockholm fit on Gamla Stan.
 Today, it's been given over to the tourists.
 Seemingly unaware that most of Stockholm's major attractions are elsewhere, the tourists seem to wander mesmerized by the Old World quaintness of Gamla Stan's main drag, Västerlånggatan.